Dan Geraghty, Researcher, Fred Hutchinson Cancer Center; CEO, Scisco Genetics Bio and Contact Info

 A researcher at the Fred Hutchinson Cancer Center, Dan has been working at characterizing the difficult region of the genome known as MHC, or major histocompatibility complex.
 This region controls a major part of the immune system and is linked with many common diseases.
 Until now, Dan says, researchers have so far been unable to find causal linkages to common diseases, such as diabetes, celiac disease, and rheumatoid arthritis in the MHC region because they haven't been able to look at long enough pieces of DNA.

 Unlike with Mendelian diseases where a single mutation is linked directly to the disease, the regions in the MHC that are linked to disease often include long "flanking" sequences which play a part.
 Until now, to get a complete look at a long genetic region, researchers have used Illumina's short read technology and then had a lot of data analysis and finishing work to do.
-First of all, that finishing takes a lot of time.
+First of all, that finishing takes hours and hours.
 And secondly it doesn't give an accurate picture.

 "The finishing is really prohibitive for a modest research effort," says Dan.